turingschool/front-end-curriculum/lessons/module-3/advanced-react-hooks.md

 <section class="call-to-action">
 ### Time to get SPICY!!!

-The code example above has passed the state _and_ the dispach function returned from the Reducer into the Context.
+The code example above has passed the state _and_ the dispatch function returned from the Reducer into the Context.
 The name of the Context has been changed since it's no longer just for the Theme, but the mechanics of what it is doing are the same.